merely-useful/py-rse/index.md

-who are being paid a fraction of what they could earn in industry and have no realistic hope of promotion because their field doesn't value tool building, then sooner or later it will become \gref{abandonware}{abandonware}, at which point openness and reproducibility become moot points.
+who are being paid a fraction of what they could earn in industry and have no realistic hope of promotion because their field doesn't value tool building, then sooner or later it will become \gref{abandonware}{abandonware}, at which point openness and reproducibility become less relevant.

 Nobody argues that research should be irreproducible or unsustainable, but "not against it" and actively supporting it are very different things.
-Academia doesn't yet know reward people for writing useful software, so while you may be thanked, the effort you put in may not translate into job security or decent pay.
+Academia doesn't yet know how to reward people for writing useful software, so while you may be thanked, the effort you put in may not translate into academic job security or decent pay.

-And some people still worry that if they make their data and code generally available, someone else will use it and publish a result they have come up with themselves.
+Some people worry that if they make their data and code publicly available, someone else will use it and publish a result they have come up with themselves.
 This is almost unheard of in practice, but that doesn't stop it being used as a scare tactic.